-Body Solid Powerline PFID125X Weight Bench
+6. Body-Solid Powerline PFID125X Weight Bench

 This bench does not offer anything extra.
-It’s solid, it doesn’t wobble, it has the most back support positions, 7 in total but lacks an adjustable seat and with a combined user and weight load of 500lbs, it is 100lbs less than the Marcy and similar to the Bowflex.
+It’s solid, it doesn’t wobble, it has the most back support positions, 7 in total, but lacks an adjustable seat and with a combined user and weight load of 500lbs, it is 100lbs less than the Marcy and similar to the Bowflex.

-The metal adjustable bar is a great feature for this bench, we prefer this to the pin locking system, feels more rigid and sturdy.
+The adjustable metal bar is a great feature for this bench.
+We prefer this to the pin locking system; feels more rigid and sturdy.

-Another handy feature, this bench folds flat for storage, a nice option to have, this allows the bench to be easily stored under a bed (23cm when folded flat).
+Another handy feature, this bench is that it folds flat for storage, an excellent option to have, this allows the bench to be easily stored under a bed (23cm when folded flat).

-Coming from a reassuringly trustworthy company who have been around for the last 20 years, they make some of the best home gym equipment on the market.
+Coming from a reassuringly trustworthy company that has been around for the last 20 years, they make some of the best home gym equipment on the market.